awslabs/project-lakechain/docs/src/content/docs/triggers/sqs-event-trigger.md

 ---

-The SQS trigger starts new pipeline executions using SQS queue(s) as a data source.
+The SQS trigger starts new pipeline executions using [Amazon SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) queue(s) as a data source.
 This can be especially useful when you want to start a pipeline execution based on an event emitted by a third-party system.

 > 💁 The events consumed by the SQS event trigger from the source queue(s) must be valid [CloudEvents](/project-lakechain/general/events), otherwise they will be dismissed.